swcreative/project0/README.md

  The modal css and javascript files have been kept in separate files to make it easy to include or exclude without risk of damaging other code.

+ The line in ui.js to include/exclude the modal is lines 37 & 38 to appear and lines 47 to 51 to hide.

  The JavaScript confetti code is kindly provided by github account [mathusummut.]( https://github.com/mathusummut/confetti.js)
-Copyright is recognised at the top of the confetti.js file.
+Copyright for this is recognised at the top of the confetti.js file.

  ## INSTALLATION INSTRUCTIONS
  To play the game, [click here.](https://swcreative.github.io/project0/)